-Conversely, FoIA sees the ICO, also a Public Authority, engaging with other Public Authorities … there are no financial penalties but orders to release information that may give rise to embarrassment, investigation or financial claims that do not involve the commissioner.
-These Public Authorities employ staff to ‘manage’ FoIA requests some become adept at superficial replies or obstruction – there is little if any deterrent.
+Conversely, FoIA sees the ICO, a Public Authority, engaging with other Public Authorities … there are no financial penalties but orders to release information that may give rise to embarrassment, investigation, or financial claims that do not involve the ICO.
+These Public Authorities employ staff to ‘manage’ FoIA requests some become adept at superficial replies or obstruction – the Cabinet Office’s ‘Clearing House’ is ’cause for concern‘.
+The ICO presents little, if any, deterrent.
 Authorities are familiar with the superficial consideration of ‘overworked’ ICO staff, the Commissioner’s formulaic approach to the Act.

-Indeed, we have been taking issue with sub-contractors since 2014 and despite the ICO bleating about the amount of work this has generated (due to a vexatious Authority) no amendment to the Act has occurred.
+Indeed, we have been taking issue with sub-contractors since 2014 and despite the ICO bleating about the amount of work, this has generated (due to a vexatious Authority) no amendment to the Act.
 Is this intentional?
-A lacklustre piece of legislation appears to provide the ICO with a means by which to avoid action – why bother if action is likely to fail?
+A lackluster piece of legislation appears to provide the ICO with a means by which to avoid action – why bother if action is likely to fail?

 But is information ‘held on behalf of’ an Authority by a sub-contractor who steps into the shoes of the Authority; why would it not be?
-An example of a request that has seen the ICO support is can be followed here:
+An example of a request that has seen the ICO support us can be followed here, subject to appeal by National Highways (EA/2021/0257):

 - 01/07/2020 The Request